SloaneFox/WebEraser/README.md

 ### Installing on Browser without TamperMonkey/GreaseMonkey

-Save this script by clicking the right mouse button upon the "install" button at the top of this page and choose "Save link as...".
-Then drag and drop the downloaded script from a file manager onto chrome's "extensions" page.
+Save this script by clicking the right mouse button upon the link mentioned above .../WebEraser.user.js, then choose "Save link as...".
+Then drag and drop the saved link from a file manager onto chrome's "extensions" page.
 Chrome's extensions page is accessible from the Chrome menu "More tools->Extensions.", also switch the top right "Developer mode" button to the "on" position and reload the page before drag-drop operation.

 The script's menu is then accessible from any webpage in Chrome via the small 'Monkey' icon at the top right of any page.